thinkdatascience/thinkdatascience.github.io/_posts/2019-08-09-getting-started.md

 ## How to deal with multicollinearity?

 Now that we know how to tell if multicollinearity exists in our dataset, how do we reduce it ?
 One way is to remove the features with high VIF as they provide redundant information.
-This is an iterative process : we start by dropping the variables with high VIF as they are highly predictable using other variables and then notice how it affects the VIF for other variable, and so on.
+This is an iterative process : we start by dropping the variables with high VIF as they are highly predictable using other variables and then notice how it affects the VIF for other variables, and so on.

  `ptratio`, `rm`, `nox` and `tax` have a large VIF value.
 Let's see drop these variable and check the VIF of other variables.